Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/fungible-tokens/mint-xfer.rst

     {
         "token_id": "01",
-        "amount": "44"
+        "amount": "200"
     }

-Burn 44 tokens from your first account.
+Burn 200 tokens from your first account.
 To do that, run the command below to call the ``burn()`` function.

 .. code-block:: console

-    concordium-client contract update <YOUR-INDEX> --entrypoint burn --parameter-json ../token-artifacts/burn.json --schema dist/fungible/schema.bin --sender <YOUR-ACCOUNT> --energy 6000 --grpc-port 10000 --grpc-ip node.testnet.concordium.com
+    concordium-client contract update <YOUR-INDEX> --entrypoint burn --parameter-json ../token-artifacts/burn.json --sender <YOUR-ACCOUNT> --energy 6000 --grpc-port 10000 --grpc-ip node.testnet.concordium.com

 .. image:: images/burn-tokens.png
     :width: 100%
     :alt: dark console screen with result of running the command above

 And finally, check the state.
-Excellent!
-You have successfully burned 44 from the first account.
+You have successfully burned 200 tokens from the first account.
 In this case the circulating supply was not updated intentionally when someone burned a token; if you need that in your use case you will need to update the state’s ``burn`` function.

 .. image:: images/invoke-after-burn.png
     :width: 100%